pmairoldi/pjsip-ios/README.md

 ## License

-pjsip-ios is available under the MIT license.
-See the LICENSE file for more info.
+pjsip-ios is available under the same license as pjsip.
+Go to their [licensing page](http://www.pjsip.org/licensing.htm) for more info.